Our Review of Cheltenham Ladies College

 Cheltenham Ladies College is also very academic.
 The teachers are all passionate about their subjects and are committed to providing high-quality teaching to develop intellectually curious, self-motivated and enthusiastic young women.
 This is not only reflected in their excellent GCSE, A Level and IB results every year, but also their success rate for university applications.
 For example, from 2011 to 2017, 88% of students secured a place at 81 different universities.
 Of those who selected UK institutions, 75% gained a place at top universities, including the University of Oxford, University College London, University of Cambridge and London School of Economics.
 The school also has an international outlook, with a healthy number of students heading for US Ivy League universities.
 To help the girls with their university applications, there is a Professional Guidance Centre that also hosts several networking talks and dinners.

 Admission to the school is highly competitive.
 Each year, Cheltenham Ladies College receives approximately twice as many applicants as places.
 To help manage these applications, the school have devised a clear system of pre-tests so that parents and the school can work out how well a particular girl is suited to the school.
 The tests are unique and cover material on both the ISEB and state school curriculums.
 For scholars, they are searching for, “thoughtful curiosity and an eye for detail, rather than cramming”.
 After seeing a sample question paper, we can vouch that the questions are open-ended enough to support this.
 Further stages of the application process include meeting with the admissions department and completing a full written assessment.
 Reports from existing schools are also taken into account.

-I was left with the overall impression that Cheltenham Ladies College is an extremely well resourced and efficiently run school; with a generous and deeply caring staff.
-Considering the quality of accommodation, resources available and the academic and pastoral quality of the school, I was surprised to learn that it is on the lower end of fees for both boarding and day girls.
+We were very impressed by Cheltenham Ladies College.
+Not only is it an extremely well-resourced and efficiently run school, the staff are also generous and deeply caring.
+Considering the quality of accommodation, resources available and the academic and pastoral standard of the school, we were surprised to learn that fees are on the lower end for both boarding and day girls.